jonmpan/bixby-walkie-talkie/README.md

 - [Quick Start Guide](https://bixbydevelopers.com/dev/docs/get-started/quick-start) - Build your first capsule
 - [Design Guides](https://bixbydevelopers.com/dev/docs/dev-guide/design-guides) - Best practices for designing your capsules
 - [Developer Guides](https://bixbydevelopers.com/dev/docs/dev-guide/developers) - Guides that take you from design and modeling all the way through deployment of your capsules

-### Video Guides

-- [Introduction to Bixby](https://youtu.be/DFvpK4PosvI) - Bixby and the New Exponential Frontier of Intelligent Assistants
-- [Bixby Fundamentals](https://bixby.developer.samsung.com/newsroom/en-us/22/01/2019/Teaching-Bixby-Fundamentals-What-You-Need-to-Know) - Bixby Fundamentals: What You Need to Know

 ### Need Support?